sfaraone/tensor-flow-neural-nets/README.md

 - log_folder - Folder into which the logs need to be written
 - reg - refularization strength
 - test_log_folder
+- train_log_folder
-                          This is for storing logs  that needs to be separated into test and train.
+  These are for storing logs  that needs to be separated into test and train.
 For eg. Training versus validation accuracies
-- train_log_folder